sumanjs/suman/README.md

 ### FAQ

-* Why does Suman stricly enforce parameter names?
+* Q: Why does Suman stricly enforce parameter/argument names?

+* A: Suman does this for three main reasons:

+   1) Consistency - someone looks at the tests you wrote and they immediate recognize the variables because the names are given
+   2) Suman can analyze your code for mistakes if it knows the variable names you use
+   3. Dependency injection - the order of your dependencies doesn't matter as long as you stick to the naming convention

 *